How we work

 - Download the Guide to Compensation for Inconvenience and Distress

 Visit the Consumer Council for Water (CCWater) for further information, help and advice about your water and sewerage service or supplier.
-Alternatively, you can email CCWater at email@example.com, call it on 0121 345 1000 or write to it at Consumer Council for Water, First Floor, Victoria Square House, Victoria Square, Birmingham, B2 4AJ.
+Alternatively, you can email CCWater at email@example.com, call on 0300 034 2222 (England) / 0300 034 3333 (Wales) or write to it at Consumer Council for Water, First Floor, Victoria Square House, Victoria Square, Birmingham, B2 4AJ.